openharmony/docs/en/application-dev/file-management/app-file-backup-extension.md

    }
    ```

-2. Add a metadata resource profile.
+2. Add a metadata profile.

-   The metadata resource profile defines the files to be transferred during the backup and restoration process.
-The file is located in the **resource/profile** directory of the project, and the file name must be the same as **metadata.resource** in the **module.json5** file.
+   The metadata profile defines the files to be transferred during the backup and restore process.
+The profile is located in the **resources/profile** directory of the project, and the file name must be the same as the value of **metadata.resource** in the **module.json5** file.

-   Metadata resource profile example:
+   Example:

    ```json
    {